Jefferson-Bantawig/QuizTion-Quiz-Game/README.md

 I watched a lot of videos about coding a quiz game in Javascript.
 I would like to give credits to the people listed below:

-   1. [Web Dev Simplified](https://www.youtube.com/watch?v=riDzcEQbX6k&list=LL&index=9&ab_channel=WebDevSimplified) For the hide/unhide funtion of my game
+   1. [Web Dev Simplified](https://www.youtube.com/watch?v=riDzcEQbX6k&list=LL&index=9&ab_channel=WebDevSimplified) For the hide/unhide function of my game

    2. [James Q Quick](https://www.youtube.com/watch?v=IK257Ln0MZc&list=LL&index=11&t=164s&ab_channel=JamesQQuick) For the design inspiration and how to call and set up functions and progress bar.